filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 **Project Description**

-Last year a simple Filecoin block explorer was built for early the go-filecoin node implementation.
-It was updated for lotus Filecoin for the 2019 December testnet launch [here](https://github.com/openworklabs/lotus-block-explorer).
-We would like to see this simple explorer updated to a current lotus node and testnet / mainnet.
-Enhancements can be made to improve it's performance and the information displayed.
+Last year, a simple Filecoin block explorer was built for an earlier go-filecoin node implementation.
+It was updated for the lotus Filecoin node for the 2019 December testnet launch [here](https://github.com/openworklabs/lotus-block-explorer).

+We would like to see this simple explorer updated to the current lotus API and testnet / mainnet.
+Enhancements can be made to improve performance and the information displayed.

-This explorer originally demonstrated details about Filecoin actors (core smart contracts hardcoded in the protocol) such as the Storage Market actor, Miner actors, and blocks. ([Screenshots are available here](https://filecoinproject.slack.com/archives/CFP9A2T7W/p1593095833249300?thread_ts=1593095710.249000&cid=CFP9A2T7W).)
+This explorer originally presented details about Filecoin actors (current core smart contracts hardcoded in the protocol) such as the Storage Market actor, Miner actors, as well as information contained in blocks. ([Screenshots are available here](https://filecoinproject.slack.com/archives/CFP9A2T7W/p1593095833249300?thread_ts=1593095710.249000&cid=CFP9A2T7W).)

-This explorer may also make a great tutorial on interacting with the Filecoin JSON RPC API and if interested please add that to your proposal.
+This explorer can make a great tutorial on interacting with the Filecoin JSON RPC API.
+If interested, please add that to your proposal.

 &nbsp;